rvandewater/ReciPys/README.md

 ```

 ## Core Concepts
+Below is a schematic overview of ReciPies' architecture.
+We 1) load a Pandas or Polars (training) dataframe, then 2) wrap it in an
+Ingredients object that maintains column role information (i.e., what does this column do in this dataset).
+Next, we 3) define a Recipe consisting of multiple Steps that operate on selected columns.
+Finally, we 4) prep the Recipe on the training data and 5) bake it on new data.
+We can then 6) run our ML pipeline on
+train and test data.
 <div>
   <img src="docs/figures/recipies_flow.svg" alt="recipies flow" height="800">
 </div>

-**Ingredients**
+The main building blocks of ReciPies are:
-A wrapper around DataFrames that maintains column role information, ensuring data semantics are preserved during transformations.
+- **Ingredients**: A wrapper around DataFrames that maintains column role information, ensuring data semantics are preserved during transformations.

-**Recipe**
-A collection of processing steps that can be applied to Ingredients objects to create reproducible data pipelines.
+- **Recipe**: A collection of processing steps that can be applied to Ingredients objects to create reproducible data pipelines.

-**Step**
-Individual data transformation operations that understand column roles and can work with both Polars and Pandas backends.
+- **Step**: Individual data transformation operations that understand column roles and can work with both Polars and Pandas backends.

-**Selector**
-Utilities for selecting columns based on their roles or other criteria.
+- **Selector**: Utilities for selecting columns based on their roles or other criteria.

 ## Backend Support